Skip to main content

 HLTR 185.
 Introduction to Health Professions.
 Students are introduced to various health professions and the knowledge base, skills, and abilities necessary for success in healthcare.
 This course examines healthcare from multiple perspectives including healthcare ethics, cultural competence, and social disparities in healthcare access.
 Students are asked to reflect on their roles as future healthcare providers in addressing current issues facing national healthcare.
 The course reflects key introductory themes in health professions education which will be developed in more depth in subsequent courses within the Health Sciences program.
 This course is intended to foster a deeper understanding of the following: 1) Health professions education as a field of study and practice 2) Current challenges to the healthcare system and implications for health professions education 3) Current trends and priorities in health professions education 4) Interprofessional practice the healthcare environment.

 HLTR 210.
 Medical Topics and Terminology.
 Students are introduced to the study and application of medical terminology, interprofessional communication, and documentation through the system-by-system exploration of general medical topics.
 This course meets pre-professional learning objectives by providing a foundational understanding of medical word parts and origins, word building, abbreviations, medical record conventions, and unique medical terminology through dissection and analysis of realistic case studies and the construction of medical documents.
-Prerequisite: no first-semester freshman.
+Prerequisite: health science majors only or ‘permission of the school dean/associate dean.

 HLTR 231.
 Nutrition for Health.
 (Also HLTP/NURS 231) Is an introduction to the science of nutrition with emphasis on applications for the allied health professions.
 As such, focus will be on the nutrient needs of the body, the processes by which nutrients are obtained and processed, and the foods that meet these needs in selected social, environmental, cultural, and performance contexts.
 The course is designed for students entering professional fields such as nursing, physical or occupational therapy, speech-language pathology, athletic training, and public health which require a functional understanding of the relationship between nutrition and health or performance.
 Students will be introduced to tools and techniques of the field by completing an individual dietary assessment and consulting robust scientific literature to answer discipline-specific questions.
 (U1)